 Sustainability analysis for groundwater and surface water abstraction has already taken account of combined effects from other Uisce Éireann abstractions within and across study area or region boundaries.
 Therefore, the components of Preferred Approaches most likely to lead to within-plan cumulative effects are the construction of pipelines and associated works, such as new Water Treatment Plants and pumping stations.
 The pipelines for smaller water transfers are likely to be road-based.
-The pipelines will vary in size but there are three small SA options that involve interconnections across study area boundaries (Cross Study Area Transfer); all of which are within the Eastern and Midlands Region.

-The largest Cross Study Area Transfer is from SA8 within the Eastern and Midlands Region from the Clareville Water Treatment Plant (Limerick City Environs P.W.S) to the Herbertstown WRZ in SAK.
-The cross study area transfers are identified in Figure NTS 9.3 below:
+The pipelines will vary in size but there are five small SA options that involve interconnections across study area boundaries (Cross Study Area Transfer) within the North West Region and one of which is within the Eastern and Midlands Region.
+There is also one WRZ option that maintains an existing import from Northern Ireland as a transboundary transfer (SAE-050 - see F in Figure NTS 9.2).
+The largest Cross Study Area Transfer is within the Easten and Midlands Region, from the New Shannon source (South Louth East Meath) in SA3 to the Drybridge Collon/Ardee WRZs in SAE; transferring water at approximately 3,800 Ml/d.
+The five cross study transfers and the Northern Ireland transboundary transfer are identified in Figure NTS 9.2 below: